sourcegr/qbjs/README.md

 ### Parenthesized queries

 In many cases, it is required to have queries in parentheses to accomodate with ORs and ANDs.
-This is easily done by passing a callback function to the whereSpec, as demonstrated bellow
+This is easily done by passing a callback function to the whereSpec, as demonstrated below

 ```javascript
 DB.Table('users')